arangodb/arangodb-java-driver/tutorial/Tutorial.md

 Attribute c: Bar
 ```

-## Delete a document
+### Delete a document

-Let’s delete a document:
+Let's delete a document:

 ```java
 System.out.println("Deleting document ...");
 collection.deleteDocument(key);
 ```

-## Execute AQL queries
+### Execute AQL queries

-First we need to create some documents with the name Homer in collection firstCollection:
+First, you need to create some documents with the name `Homer` in the
+collection called `firstCollection`:

 ```java
 for (int i = 0; i < 10; i++) {